tsujamin/digi-approval/pitch/pitch-outline.md

 The key advantages of our approach are:
  * Flexiblity: changes to procedures not require programmer intervention
- * Applicants dealing with a consistent approver, while the directorate retains the flexibility to change approvers if the circumstances require it.
+ * Consistency: Applicants deal with a consistent approver, while the directorate retains the flexibility to change approvers if the circumstances require it.
  * Central repository for information and state: all parties involved can see the progress at a glance, who has to take the next step.